What Is Semantic Accuracy?

 Layer signals so easy decisions are cheap and hard decisions get the slow judge:

-- Disagreement-with-judge rate: how often semantic accuracy and a judge-model rubric disagree — sanity check on metric quality.
+- Disagreement-with-judge rate. how often semantic accuracy and a judge-model rubric disagree. sanity check on metric quality.

 Minimal Python:

-from fi.evals import EmbeddingSimilarity, FactualConsistency
+from fi.evals import Faithfulness, AnswerRelevancy

-Common Mistakes
+Common mistakes

-- Single threshold across all tasks.
+Faithfulness. - Single threshold across all tasks.
 Optimal threshold for short answers is not optimal for long summaries.

 - Comparing semantic accuracy across embedding models.
 Different embedding spaces produce different similarity distributions; results are not portable.